StuartsProjects/SX12XX-LoRa/examples/ReadMe.md

 The details of the packet sent and any errors are shown on the Serial Monitor, together with the transmit power used, the packet length and the CRC of the packet.
 The matching receive program, '53_FLRC_Receiver' can be used to check the packets are being sent correctly, the frequency and FLRC settings (in Settings.h) must be the same for the Transmit and Receive program.
 Sample Serial Monitor output;

-10dBm Packet> {packet contents*}  BytesSent,19  CRC,3882  TransmitTime,54mS  PacketsSent,1
+10dBm Packet> {packet contents*}  BytesSent,23  CRC,DAAB  TransmitTime,54mS  PacketsSent,1

 #### 53\_FLRC\_Receiver &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (SX128X_Examples\Basics folder)